 We became hummus addicts at an early age.
 No wonder.
 Growing up in Jerusalem, going for Hummus with dad on a Friday afternoon was the ultimate treat!
 Finding the ‘best hummus in the world’ in a hidden alley was an exciting treasure-hunt.
 Inside, lively shouts and dazzling smells surrounded us.
 We would make our way to a small table through the hungry crowd.
 The diversity was surprising – young and old, a mix of religions and ethnicities, all united around the hummus.
 We sat in anticipation as plates came flying out of the kitchen, and then – ripped a piece of warm pita bread and dived in for that heavenly bite!

-For us, Guy, Dori & Lior - founders of Sir Hummus, that early experience is simply unparalleled.
+For us that early experience is simply unparalleled.
 Delicious Hummus in the unpretentious atmosphere of the ‘Hummusiya’ – frees you to be yourself and enjoy the moment.
 It became our dream to re-create this experience for Amsterdamers.

 Sir Hummus opened its doors in January 2015.
 It took more than 10 years to perfect our Hummus recipe, a labor of love that is still in the making.